MiguelCarpio/tdiw/README.md

 ## Destroy all running TDIW containers
 > [!CAUTION]
-> This will remove all your running and stop TDIW docker containers.
+> This will remove all your running and stop TDIW docker containers
 ```shell
 docker rm -v -f $(docker ps -a -q -f name=tdiw)
 ```